Dashlane/dashlane-cli/README.md

 dcli note title=sample.md
 # will return any secure note which matches the filters (similar to password filters)

+dcli secret title=api_keys
+# will return any secret which matches the filters (similar to password filters)

 dcli otp [filters]
 # will return any otp which matches the filters (similar to password filters)
 ```